ErikKassubek/ADVOCATE/README.md

 ## What is AdvocateGo

-AdvocateGo is an analysis tool for Go programs.
+AdvocateGo is an analysis tool for concurrent Go programs.
 It detects concurrency bugs and gives diagnostic insight.
-This is achieved through `happens-before-relation` and `vector-clocks`

 Furthermore it is also able to produce traces which can be fed back into the program in order to experience the predicted bug.